-Karen is a Partner at Clayton Utz.
+Karen has been a member of the Sunnyfield Board since 2014.
 She has a Bachelor of Arts Communication Studies, Bachelor of Law First Class Honours and a Master of Dispute Resolution.
-Karen is also in charge of the Clayton Utz Community Connect volunteering and in-kind support program in Sydney.
+Karen is a partner of Clayton Utz and involved in the Community Connect volunteering and in-kind support program in Sydney.
 This program develops and maintains relationships between the partners and staff of Clayton Utz and a number of not-for-profit organisations, including Sunnyfield, in the areas of volunteering, in-kind support and Foundation grants.
 Karen assumed the role of Chair of the Board in February 2016 and is a member of the Audit, Finance and Risk Committee and the Human Resources, Nomination and Remuneration Committee and is also a Director of Endeavor Sunnyfield.